RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 - When we encounter a non-alphabetical character, the encryption key *does not* use up another letter.
 For example, notice how the ``"m"`` in ``"boom"`` does not get "wasted", so to speak, on the space character.
 Instead, it is "saved" for the next alphabetical character, the ``"c"`` in ``"crow"``.

-- If we reach the end of the encryption key ("boom") before reaching the end of the message, the encryption key wraps back around to the beginning again (the letter "b").
+- Whenever we reach the end of the encryption key ("boom") before reaching the end of the message, the encryption key wraps back around to the beginning again (the letter "b").

 Reusing your Caesar code
 ~~~~~~~~~~~~~~~~~~~~~~~~~